top of page

 *Each traveler has their own room and bathroom

-Day 1: Arrival
+Day 1: Learning and Healing

-Arrive via private transport to the hotel.
+Arrive via private transportation to the hotel.

 Image by JUAN MANUEL GONZALEZ RESTREPO

-Day 2:
+Day 2: Cali History

-Day 3: Marshal Arts
+Day 3: Martial Arts

 Salsa in the Calle